 When putting together a wedding bathroom basket, it’s best to think of everything that could go wrong at the wedding (and we're talking about snafus, not major emergencies).
 Whether that’s a minor allergic reaction, ripped pantyhose, or a surprise visit from Aunt Flo, it's wise to just prepare for the worst so that you and your guests can enjoy a great night of celebrating.
 “Your guests don’t need you to go all out, but it’s nice to have some common household things in the event that an emergency pops up,” says Carlson.

 As the wedding organizers, you should make sure to supply enough items for all your guests.
 Be sure to assign someone to keep an eye on the basket throughout the night and restock as necessary.
 You might want to add a sign on or near the baskets to let your guests know the items are complimentary.

 Avoid excluding anyone's needs on the basis of gender.
 Even if they won’t readily admit it, men use hairspray, too!

 Consider Creating End-of-the-Evening Baskets

 If you really want to go the extra mile, consider putting together an end-of-the-evening basket as a take-home gift for your guests, loaded up with everything they may need to get “un-ready” that night: makeup remover wipes, tissues, flip-flops, and/or sheet masks.
 It’s a fun way to send your guests home, and it’s a gesture they’ll surely appreciate.

-Don’t feel the need to overstuff your wedding baskets.
-It’s a courtesy to provide your guests with everything they might need in an emergency, but you don’t need to overspend in this area.
+While take-home baskets are a great idea, don't feel the need to overstuff the baskets.
+It’s a courtesy to provide your guests with everything they might need, but you don’t need to overspend in this area.
 Avoid creating unnecessary waste, and make sure your wedding planner or coordinator gets all the leftovers back to you after the reception.

 Wedding Bathroom Basket Etiquette